istio/istio.io/content/en/docs/concepts/security/index.md

   name: deny-all
 spec:
   action: DENY
-  # the rules field has an empty rule, and the policy will always match.
+  # the rules field has an empty rule, and the policy will always match
   rules:
 - {}
 {{< /text >}}

 The following example shows an `ALLOW` policy that allows full access to the workload.
 It will make other `ALLOW` policies